ItsSimko/MVC-Weather-App/README.md

 - Visual Studio (or any compatible IDE) for running and editing the application.
 - .NET Core 6.0.
-- https://marketplace.visualstudio.com/items?itemName=MakotoAtsu.AspNetCoreViteStarter For seting up production use.
+- https://marketplace.visualstudio.com/items?itemName=MakotoAtsu.AspNetCoreViteStarter For setting up production use.

 ### Installation